Entropic optimal planning for path-dependent mean field games: Introduction

 The main objective of this paper is to extend the formulation of the planning problem to the path-dependent setting.
 More precisely, the HJB equation is replaced by a possibly path-dependent stochastic control problem, and the Fokker-Planck equation is replaced by the path-dependent stochastic differential equation characterizing the dynamics of the underlying state under the optimal action induced by the control problem.
 As another extension that we consider in the present paper, we allow for the control of diffusion coefficient which means that, unlike \eqref{eq:HJB_intro}, the HJB equation in the corresponding Markovian setting is allowed to be fully nonlinear.

-By allowing for path dependency, we are in fact allowing for a much larger class of incentives $\xi$ which may now be chosen as the set of all functionals of the path of the underlying state.
-Therefore, existence of solution should be easier, but we loose the uniqueness feature of the initial planning problem under the monotone condition in Porretta \cite{Porretta2014}.
-At the same time, we believe that this is a desirable feature of our extension as the nature of the incentive may now be optimized by the planner according to some performance or loss criterion.
-This point of view is in fact very popular in the literature on contract theory which plays a crucial role in the economics community, and the primal inspiration of our results are from Sannikov \cite{Sannikov2008} and Cvitani\'c, Possama\"{i}, and Touzi \cite{CPT2018}.
+By allowing for path dependency, we are considering a much larger class of incentives $\xi$ which may now be chosen as the set of all functionals of the path of the underlying state.
+Therefore, existence of solution should be easier, but we lose the uniqueness feature of the initial planning problem under the monotone condition in Porretta \cite[Theorem 1.3]{Porretta2014}. {On the other hand, the multiplicity of solutions in our path-dependent extension raises naturally the planner's optimization problem over all possible $\xi$ according to some performance or loss criterion.
+This point of view is in fact very popular in the literature on contract theory which sets the rules of the so-called delegation problem between a principal and an agent subject to moral hazard.
+The nature of the incentive salary of the principal to the agent in compensation for the management of some given output is modeled by means of a leader-follower stochastic game: the leader choses the best incentive compensation given the follower's optimal response.
+The seminal paper by Holstr\"om \& Milgrom \cite{holmstrom1987aggregation} introduces the continuous time modeling of this problem as a Stackelberg stochastic differential game, and obtains the best incentive compensation as a linear function of the output value at the terminal time.
+The primal inspiration of our results are from Sannikov \cite{Sannikov2008} and Cvitani\'c, Possama\"{i}, and Touzi \cite{CPT2018}, where the optimal incentive contract falls naturally in the more general class of path dependent functions of the output process.
+We also refer to Elie, Mastrolia \& Possama\"{\i} \cite{EMP2019} for the extension to the multiple agents in Nash equilibrium context. }

 Our main results are first stated in the context where the diffusion is not controlled, a similar situation to the semilinear HJB equation \eqref{eq:HJB_intro} in the Markovian case.
 Under appropriate integrability conditions on the starting and target measures, we provide a complete characterization of the set of all solutions to the path-dependent planning problem in terms of a controlled auxiliary process.
 Our result then reduces the planning problem into an embedding problem, that is, to find a good controlled McKean-Vlasov dynamic satisfying the marginal constraints.